 This committee supports the executive committee with various reports and administrative tasks associated with the effective operation of the club, including those related to the RI presidential citation and grant applications, helps to track and provide resources for the work of the committees, prepares announcements for club meetings, coordinates club member assignments for greeters and for the raffle, invocation, and pledge of allegiance at weekly club meetings; and conducts new member orientation and other training.
 Also maintains connections with district committees as requested by the Executive Committee.
 Areas of focus include filling out the document bank on the club’s Google Drive account, reviewing bylaw amendments as needed, coordinating on weekly club announcements, working with committees to develop checklists and arranging training on the various database tools maintained by the district and RI.

-Other members: Executive Committee – Tom Rose, Karen Brown, Sarah Read, Shane Winter, Lora Kogut, Rob Bartel, Tim Springer
+Other members: Executive Committee – Tom Rose, Karen Brown, Cathy Scroggs, Sarah Read, Shane Winter, Laura Kogut, Rob Bartel, Loretta Schouten, Katie Essing

-Board Liaison: Monica Pitts; Chair: Jim Cherrington; Press Secretary: Norm Benedict
+Co-Chairs: Monica Pitts & Jim Cherrington; Press Secretary: Norm Benedict

 This committee is responsible for coordinating the clubs internal and external communications.
 This includes compiling and distributing the club’s weekly newsletter, overseeing the Metro website and all interactive/social media communication tools of the club, as well as issuing press releases and placing announcements, pictures, and articles in the printed press, district newsletters and on Rotary platforms.
 General responsibilities include publishing of weekly club newsletter, integrated harvesting of information for both social media outreach and publicity; addition of a Twitter account, attempt to have at least six articles in printed press, two in district newsletter, and plan for staying in touch with club alumni.